What is Net-Effective Rent on New York Rental Listings?

 Read the Fine Print

 Most standard leases are 12 months long.
-Despite this, with net effective rent often you might see more irregular lease terms such as 13 months, 14 months, etc.
+Despite this, with net effective rent, you might often see more irregular lease terms such as 13 months, 14 months, etc.

-Make sure you know exactly when your lease expires and when the net effective period also expires.
+Ensure you know exactly when your lease expires and when the net effective period also expires.

 Some landlords or management companies might give you the first or second month free, but many other times, the free rent only applies to the end of the lease.